cq100/multimodalDINO/README.md

 **2. Data Preparation**

-The unsupervised drone images we collected will soon be provided with a download link to Google Cloud Drive.
+Download links for both datasets will be provided.

 **3. The visualizing detection results of our approach on the Visdrone and UAVDT datasets.**